cvxgrp/pymde/docs_src/source/index.rst

-PyMDE preprocesses original data matrices and constructs neighborhood graphs and shortest path distances using fast routines implemented in Rust, taking advantage of SIMD, BLAS, and basic parallelsim.
+PyMDE preprocesses original data matrices and constructs neighborhood graphs and shortest path distances using fast routines implemented in Rust, taking advantage of SIMD, BLAS, and basic parallelism.

 PyMDE draws graphs orders of magnitude faster than NetworkX.